jax-ml/jax/docs/developer.md

 ### Specifying dependencies on local wheels

+By default the build scans `dist` directory in the repository root for any local `.whl` files to be included in the list of dependencies.
+If the wheel is Python version specific, only the wheels that match the selected Python version will be included.

+The overall local wheel search and selection logic is controlled by the arguments to `python_init_repositories()` macro (called directly from the `WORKSPACE` file).
+You may use `local_wheel_dist_folder` to change the location of the folder with local wheels.
+Use `local_wheel_inclusion_list` and `local_wheel_exclusion_list` arguments to specify which wheels should be included and/or excluded from the search (it supports basic wildcard matching).

-If you need to depend on a local .whl file, for example on your newly built jaxlib wheel, you may add a path to the wheel in `build/requirements.in` and re-run the requirements updater command for a selected version of Python.
-For
+If necessary, you can also depend on a local `.whl` file manually, bypassing the automatic local wheel search mechanism.
+For example to depend on your newly built jaxlib wheel, you may add a path to the wheel in `build/requirements.in` and re-run the requirements updater command for a selected version of Python.
-example:
+For example:

 ```
 echo -e "\n$(realpath jaxlib-0.4.27.dev20240416-cp312-cp312-manylinux2014_x86_64.whl)" >> build/requirements.in